ttskch/ghsync/README.md

 1. if your biz team edits files directly, ghsync automatically `git add`, `git commit` and `git push`.
 1. if your tech team pushes some commits to GitHub, ghsync catches the webhook and automatically `git pull`.

-Additionally, if some auto-push and auto-pull conflict, ghsync stops observing and sends you a notification email.
+Additionally, if some auto-push and auto-pull conflict, ghsync stops observing soon and sends you a notification email.
 So you don't have to worry about that ghsync destroys your codebase.

 ## Requirements